Good Day New York: History

 On June 30, 2012, Greg Kelly was appointed anchor of the 6:00 and 10:00 p.m. newscasts, respectively replacing Harry Martin and Ernie Anastos on both programs.
 It was also announced that former Good Day weather anchor Dave Price would rejoin the program, replacing Kelly as co-anchor.
 The move was met with much controversy, with ratings in the first month of Price's role as morning co-anchor becoming significantly lower than usual, falling behind perennial runner-up WPIX (channel 11)'s morning newscast.
 In October 2012, Nauert left WNYW, due to her increased duties on Fox and Friends First.
 Tai Hernandez became Wake Up co-anchor, although she would later leave the station in March 2013.

 On January 24, 2013, Dave Price announced his departure from Good Day New York and former host Greg Kelly would be returning and Good Day Early Call and Wake Up anchor Steve Lacy would replace Greg Kelly at the 6 p.m. and 10 p.m. news.
 Antwan Lewis would become the interim host of the 4:30-7 a.m. show, while the station decides on the new permanent host.

-In June 2013, Ben Simmoneau joined Good Day New York as the co-anchor to Juliet Huddy, for Good Day Wake Up) who replaced Tai Hernandez.
+In June 2013, Ben Simmoneau joined Good Day New York as the co-anchor to Juliet Huddy, (for Good Day Wake Up) who replaced Tai Hernandez.
 Simmoneau would take Antwan Lewis' seat while he moved to become the anchor of the Weekend Editions of Fox 5 News at 6 and 10 PM with Christina Park.
 On June 14, 2016, it was announced that he would be joining WCVB Channel 5 in Boston as an anchor/reporter, where, beginning July 6, he co-anchors NewsCenter 5 at 5PM as well as The 10 O'Clock News on MeTV Boston.

 On November 1, 2016, Antwan Lewis was moved from anchor of the Weekend Editions of the Fox 5 News at 6 and 10 PM to join Teresa Priolo as host of the 4:30-7am show.
 The two fill the slots left by the departure of Juliet Huddy in September and Ben Simmoneau in May.

 On August 21, 2017, Sukanya Krishnan and Jennifer Lahmers became anchors of Good Day Wake Up 4:30-7 a.m.
 Teresa Priolo and Antwan Lewis were moved to the evening newscasts at 5 and 10 p.m., becoming news reporters.

 On September 29, 2017, Greg Kelly announced his departure from Good Day New York.
 Lori Stokes, who departed WABC-TV that August, replaced Kelly the following week.
 In 2021, Stokes would move to WNYW's evening broadcasts.

+Curt Menefee, a former Fox 5 sports anchor who is also the studio host for the Fox network's National Football League coverage, became Scotto's co-anchor on January 16, 2024, while maintaining his Fox NFL Sunday duties.